Monica English the Witch of Gayton, Norfolk, England

 ~ 1930's, where was Mary Monica Barrett?

-The period of 1928 to 1939 is one of the two periods of Monica's life where we do not have information yet.
+The period of 1928 to 1939 is an area of Monica's life where we do not have information yet.

 At the time Monica Barrett married in 1939, she was listed as living at Parsonage Farm in Rickmansworth, Hertfordshire.